epfl-ada/ada-2024-project-the5outliers/README.md

 <h3 style= "color: #c7c9cf"> Project Structure </h3>

-The directory structure of new project looks like this:
+The directory structure of our project looks like this:

 ```
 ├── data                        <- Project data files